Theories

 Is truth subjective?

-Now comes the interesting part: if this assumption is true, then other people will evaluate the truth of a given theory in a given case in the same way as well.
+Now comes the interesting part: If people perceive the same way as everyone else, then they will evaluate the truth of a given theory in a given case in the same way as everyone else as well.
 For example, if some theory predicts a rainbow, and if someone observes that the theory makes a correct prediction on a given day, then other people in their vicinity will also make this observation.
 Thus, if we wanted to determine whether a given theory is true, we would just have to validate or reject the theory together by making the same observations together.
 This in turn entails that truth itself, as defined in this book, is objective.

 The claim “Everything is subjective” must be nonsense, for it would itself have to be either subjective or objective.
 But it can’t be objective, since in that case it would be false if true.
 And it can’t be subjective, because then it would not rule out any objective claim, including the claim that it is objectively false.